Philadelphia International Airport (PHL)

-Missing the playoffs for the fourth consecutive season, Citizens Bank Park feel to the bottom third in MLB attendance in 2015.
+Missing the playoffs for the fourth consecutive season, Citizens Bank Park feel to the bottom ten in MLB attendance in 2017.
 Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
 For that last minute ticket, you can count on a sea of scalpers working the streets before the game.
 However, be skeptical of scalpers outside of Citizens Bank Park.
 Ballpark Chasers reported that not only are bogus tickets common, but also counterfeit cash is often returned with your purchase.

 WHEN TO GO?

 July tends to be the hottest, wettest and muggiest month in Philadelphia.
 Spring-like temperatures stick around through April; therefore, Ballpark Chasers find the best time to travel to Citizens Bank Park is in the months of May, June and August.

 WHAT ELSE TO SEE?

 Need an option with the kids?
 The Yard is a new 13,000-square-foot immersive baseball experience that allows young fans the chance to swing for the fences and run the bases on an AstroTurf Wiffle Ball field!
 The Yard also features a hot dog launcher, a radar gun, and a 30-foot-climbing wall decorated with depictions of Philadelphia’s landmark buildings.
 Also inside The Yard is an Ice Cream Bar for the kids, while parents can enjoy beer, wine, cocktails, and frozen drinks at the Backyard Bar.